Skip to main content

 language: 'French'

-body can be a string or a JSON object.
-If the body is a string, it will be sent as a raw request body and you may have to specify a Content-Type header.
+body can be a string or JSON object.
+If the body is a string, the Content-Type header defaults to text/plain unless specified otherwise.
 If the body is an object, then content type is automatically set to application/json.

 JSON Example